NihalSidhu/Runningback-Touchdown-Regression/README.md

 LinkedIn: [Nihal Sidhu](https://www.linkedin.com/in/nihal-sidhu/)

 ## Acknowledgements
-A big thank you to both FantasyPros and Underdog Network for having their data accessible to the public.
+A big thank you to NFLFastR for having setup modules that allow for easy reading of play by play data.
-I was able to pull 2023 NFL projection data from the [Fantasy Pros Site](https://www.fantasypros.com/) and was able to get 2023 average draft position data from [Underdog Network](https://underdognetwork.com/football).
+Using NFLFastR, I was able to pull the play by play data from 2018 through 2022 using the nfl_data_py library from NFLFastR.
+You can view more information about NFLFastR [here](https://www.nflfastr.com/).